cog-imperial/Bin-Packing-Optimization-Storage/README.md

 Implements and extend the capability of the bin packing formulation in "Models and bounds for two-dimensional level packing problems", by Lodi A, Martello S, Vigo D, Journal of
 Combinatorial Optimization 8:363–379, 2004.

 The problem corresponds to a 2-dimensional bin packing problem by levels: it assumes that items and bins are rectangular, that items need to be packed in non-overlapping levels, and that rotation of the items is not allowed.
+This basic model is extended by:
+- Adding different types of bins and associated costs.
-This basic model is extended by allowing constraints that restrict items to be in the same level or the same bin in the final solution.
+- Allowing constraints that restrict items to be in the same level or the same bin in the final solution.
+- Allowing constraints to restrict items to a specific type of bin.

 All the code is formulated in Python and uses Gurobi as solver.